 Telephone 01372 272235 or email firstname.lastname@example.org to book.

 £10 inc refreshments.
 The same price since 2007.

-January’s talk will be on the life and works of Antwerp Mannerist, Pieter Coeke van Aelst, painter, designer of tapestries, pieces to be made up by goldsmiths, stained glass, architect, wood cut engravings and writer.
+This month’s talk will be on the life and works of Antwerp Mannerist, Pieter Coeke van Aelst, painter, designer of tapestries, pieces to be made up by goldsmiths, stained glass, architect, wood cut engravings and writer.
 In other words, a master of many disciplines.

 Son of the deputy mayor of Aalst situated in Eastern Flanders, Pieter Coeke van Aelst was trained either by Bernard van Orley (c1481/94 – 1541) in Brussels, or by his father-in-law Jan Mertens van Dornicke.
 Pieter became a member of the Antwerp Gild of St Luke in 1527 which is the same year he married Anna van Dornicke.
 He took over his father-in-law’s workshop on the latter’s death, also in 1527.
 Widowed sometime in the 1530s, Coeke van Aelst married a second time c1538-39.
 This time it was to a fellow artist, Mayken Verhulst (1519-1599), a painter of miniatures.
 They had two daughters and a son and their daughter Maria married Pieter Breughel the Elder.
 Karel van Mander tells us that Mayken probably trained her grandsons, Pieter Breughel the Younger and Jan Brueghel the Elder.